martukas/dotfiles/README.md

 * The usual add-commit-push ritual, or the `commit-push` alias
 * symlinked files will stay up to date
-* on Xubuntu, occasionally run `df-save` to extract and save settings for guake
 * "dirty" state in the `/private` subrepo will be ignored.
 Commit changes to that submodule separately, before you commit in parent dir

 ## Manual installation required